jeanlamy/sear/README.md

 ### Todo

-* Complete index mapping "au fur et à mesure".
+* Load CSV to Memcached or SQlite temporary database
 * Add pagination logic to search results
 * Add product modal with all informations
 * Allow user to search product by entering an additive or ingredient name
-* Add bulk mode for index by CSV

-* See how to use it with docker